Windsor Beauties: List of "Beauties"

-The portraits for the first 10 names are included at the Royal Collection website as "probably commissioned by Anne Hyde, Duchess of York."
+The portraits for the first 10 names are included on the Royal Collection website as "probably commissioned by Anne, Duchess of York and Albany".

-The Duchess of York does not figure in the above list often; but since she was largely responsible for the collection, and choosing the sitters, she was also painted as part of the series.
+The Duchess does not figure in the list of beauties often; but since she was largely responsible for choosing the sitters, she was also painted as part of the series.
 Possibly a little flattery from Lely was responsible for this.